rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 Not all WGs have to follow exactly the same process, but defining a common, best practice approach, should generally make it easier for everyone.

-An alternative process
+An alternative process.

-The proposed experiment would use github to track
+The proposed experiment would use github to track.

-Errata are processed
+Errata are processed.

-The proposal is to make use of the existing
+The proposal is to make use of the existing.

-The existing RFC errata process can be used to track bugs against stable published YANG modules
+The existing RFC errata process can be used to track bugs against stable published YANG modules.

 Small fixes to published IETF YANG modules are processed in a similar fashion to how the IETF processes errata.
-I.e., the responsible Area Director has authority to approve minor fixes
+I.e., the responsible Area Director has authority to approve minor fixes.

-although there is also an IANA registry that eferences and
+although there is also an IANA registry that eferences and.

 embedded the YANG module source in RFCs, where they cannot be updated without publishing a new RFC, not even for a bugfix or an errata.
 Instead, the YANG modules would only be stored in an IANA registery, with the draft only maintaining a reference to the latest published version of the YANG module associated with the RFC.